1

 THE EXPANSION PARADIGM

-THE GRAVITY PROBLEM.
-Einstein denied the existence of absolute
+early years, denied the existence of absolute

 space, but this did not stop him from giving non-existent space some